stuarthayhurst/ammonite-engine/README.md

 ## Requirements:
   - A `c++17` compatible compiler (`g++ 8+`)
-  - An OpenMP supported compiler
+    - An OpenMP supported compiler + libraries installed
   - An OpenGL 4.5+ compatible driver
   - Alternatively, an OpenGL 3.2+ driver supporting the following extensions can be used
     - `ARB_direct_state_access`